Uğur Şahin: Career

-Şahin worked as a physician for internal medicine and hematology/oncology from 1991 to 2000 at the University Hospital of Cologne chaired by Volker Diehl and then at the Saarland University Hospital in Homburg.
+Şahin worked as a physician in internal medicine and hematology/oncology from 1991 to 2000 at the University Hospital of Cologne chaired by Volker Diehl and then at the Saarland University Hospital in Homburg.
 He habilitated in 1999 in the field of molecular medicine and immunology.
 After a one-year sabbatical with Hans Hengartner at the Institute for Experimental Immunology of the University Hospital of Zürich in 2000, he joined Christoph Huber at the University Medical Center Mainz.
 There, he has been working in various leading positions in cancer research and immunology since 2001 and has been a professor for experimental oncology at the Department for Internal Medicine/Oncohematology since 2006. Şahin sees himself as an immune engineer who tries to use the body's antiviral mechanisms to treat, for example, cancer, when the immune system is otherwise unable to fight it.
 He sees his vision in guiding the immune system is to "protect us from or alleviate certain diseases".

 University Medical Center Mainz

 In 2000, Şahin became head of the junior research group of SFB 432 (Sonderforschungsbereiche, Collaborative Research Centers) of the University Medical Center Mainz, and in 2003 chair of the Tumor Vaccine Center.
 From 2006 to 2013, he was Associate Professor at the Department of Experimental and Translational Oncology at the University of Mainz.
-Since 2014, he holds a W3 professorship at the University Medical Center of the University.
+Since 2014, he holds a W3 professorship at the University Medical Center of the university.

 Sahin is deputy director of the University Center for Tumor Diseases Mainz (UCT Mainz), founded in 2011.
 The UCT Mainz is an association of all active institutions at the University Medical Center Mainz that focus on clinical oncology or oncological research.
 In 2017, Sahin was involved in establishing the new Helmholtz Institute HI-TRON, which is a cooperation between the German Cancer Research Center (DKFZ) and TRON.
 A project that Sahin led at the University Medical Center for developing innovative vaccines against cancer was one of twelve projects awarded a sponsorship prize by the German Federal Ministry of Education and Research in 2006 as part of the newly created biotechnology start-up offensive (GO-Bio).